 The quarterly surface water quality monitoring data is presented in Appendix 5.
-Due to the ephemeral nature of Tangarang Creek, the upstream monitoring point (U1) only flowed for 3 of the monitoring events during the reporting period.
+Due to the ephemeral nature of Tangarang Creek, the upstream monitoring point (U1) had zero flow for all of the monitoring events during the reporting period.

 7.1.2 Surface Water Management Performance Review